-Creamy Ham and Noodle Casserole is built with tender egg noodles, chunks of savory ham, and a rich cream sauce that brings it all together.
-A little melted cheese on top seals the deal.
+Creamy Ham and Noodle Casserole is built with tender egg noodles, chunks of savory ham, and a rich cream sauce that brings it all together, reflecting Midwestern American home-cooking casserole traditions.

 It's one of those meals that turns leftovers into something comforting and delicious.
 Whether you're using up holiday ham or just want an easy make-ahead dish, this casserole delivers every time.